ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 - Tabulated summary with key specifications
 - Uncertainty bounds and statistical confidence

 All data **should** be made available in machine-readable format (e.g., CSV, JSON) for inclusion in OCP-TAP conformance databases.
+The format for these data files **must** be publically available to all gratis.

 ---